risanzahamed/doctor-hub/README.md

 When a user go to my review page he / she can see all of the reviews which he/she uploaded. and he/she can delete the review and also update the review details.

+I also add a add service page which help a user for add a service .

+Thank You.....